Benjamin Hardin Helm: Battle of Chickamauga and death

-In the fall of 1863, the 1st Kentucky Brigade formed a part of General Braxton Bragg's counteroffensive against Union Major General William Rosecrans in Chattanooga, Tennessee.
+In the fall of 1863, the 1st Kentucky Brigade formed a part of General Braxton Bragg's counteroffensive against Union Major General William Rosecrans at the Battle of Chickamauga.
 At 9:30 am on September 20, 1863, the divisions of Generals Breckinridge and Patrick Cleburne were ordered to move forward.
 Helm's brigade and the others in Breckinridge's division drove into the Federals' left.
 General Cleburne's division, which was intended to strike near the center of the line, was delayed by heavy fire from Union soldiers, leaving the left flank unguarded.
 Repeated attempts to overwhelm the Federals were in vain, though some of Helm's Kentuckians and Alabamians managed to reach within 39 yd of the Federal line.
 In less than an hour of the order given to advance, fully one third of the Orphan Brigade had been lost.
-While the remainder of Helm's men clashed with the Union line, a sharpshooter from the 15th Kentucky Union Infantry shot Helm in the chest.
-Bleeding profusely, he remained in the saddle a few moments before toppling to the ground.
+While the remainder of Helm's men clashed with the Union line he was hit by an artillery shell fragment Bleeding profusely, he remained in the saddle a few moments before toppling to the ground.
 After being carried off the battlefield, Helm's surgeons concluded that his wounds would be fatal.
 Helm clung to life for several hours.
 Knowing that his health was deteriorating, he asked who had won the battle.
 When assured that the Confederates had carried the day, he muttered: "Victory!, Victory!, Victory!".
 On September 21, 1863, Gen. Helm succumbed to his wounds.

 Following his death, Abraham Lincoln and his wife went into private mourning at the White House.
 Mary Lincoln's niece recalled: "She knew that a single tear shed for a dead enemy would bring torrents of scorn and bitter abuse on both her husband and herself."
 However, the widowed Emilie Todd Helm was granted safe passage to the White House in December 1863.

 In an official report of the Battle of Chickamauga, General Daniel Harvey Hill stated that Benjamin Helm's "gallantry and loveliness of character endeared him to everyone."
 In a letter to Emilie Todd Helm, General Breckinridge said, "Your husband commanded them [the men of the Orphan brigade] like a thorough soldier.
 He loved them, they loved him, and he died at their head, a patriot and a hero."